kleineluka/burial/README.md

 Please note: Burial takes multiple steps when installing mods to ensure a smooth process - this includes checking for dangerous files and converting to the Tomb modloader.
 There are a number of formats supported for the best flexibility.
 For the best experience, make sure your mod has a Tomb-compatible version and don't include any dangerous files (like .exe's) in your mod. **Mods hosted on the Llamwa.re Mod Depository are already Tomb-compatible and are loosely vetted each update.
 I suggest this site! ^_^**

 **Want your mod featured in Burial?** Submit it to the [Llamawa.re Mod Depository](https://github.com/Llamaware/Llamaware.github.io) here!
 If you want your modpack featured in Burial, please fork this repo with an updated [modpacks.json](https://github.com/kleineluka/burial/blob/main/api/modpacks.json)!
-If you are not the creator of the mod, or your mod is not Tomb-compatible, please fork with an updated [foreign.json](https://github.com/kleineluka/burial/blob/main/api/foreign.json) (or get the mod author to submit to the depository and/or convert to Tomb!).
+If you are not the creator of the mod, or your mod is not Tomb-compatible, please fork with an updated [foreign.json](https://github.com/kleineluka/burial/blob/main/api/foreign.json) (or get the mod author to submit to the depository and/or convert to Tomb!). **If you are a mod creator** (or tool creator) and want to work directly with me and/or Burial in any capacity, please add me on Discord: `kleineluka`~

 <!-- Documentation -->
 # Documentation 🥩